Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Importantly, our strategic priorities remain unchanged, with our experienced and proven teams across tapestry focused on their execution.
 With that I will turn it over to Kevin for the financial review of the quarter and our outlook.
 Kevin!

-That said, we were pleased to generate growth at Coach, reflecting positive comparable store sales led by international out-performance as well as strong growth in our digital platforms and Stuart Weitzman, we achieved our objective of returning the brand to sales growth in the holiday quarter.
+That said, we were pleased to generate growth at Coach, reflecting positive comparable store sales led by international outperformance as well as strong growth in our digital platforms and at Stuart Weitzman, we achieved our objective of returning the brand to sales growth in the holiday quarter.

 Turning to gross margin; our gross margin for the quarter rose 10 basis points to 67% on the higher level of sales.
 The expansion in our margin was driven by Kate Spade which rose 120 basis points, fueled by the realization of COGS synergies as well a 10 basis point increase in gross margin at Coach, which included 45 basis points of currency benefit.
 These increases were partially offset by a decline in gross margin at Stuart Weitzman of 380 basis points, which included 200 basis points of pressure from currency.

-SG&A expenses totaled 805 million and represented 44.7% of sales as compared to 783 million and 43.9% respectively in the prior year.
-The increase in SG&A expenses was driven as projected by cost associated with regional buybacks in JV Consolidation, new store distribution at Kate Spade as well as a higher level of marketing at Coach.
-Our operating income totaled 402 million in the quarter as compared to 411 million in the prior year, while operating margin was 22.3% as compared to 23%, reflecting the higher level investment versus prior year.
-As projected, net interest expense was 13 million for the quarter as compared to 22 million in the prior year.
-Our effective tax rate was 20.3% as compared to 21% in the prior year's Q2; taken together, our EPS was $1.07 in the quarter even with prior year.
+SG&A expenses totaled $805 million and represented 44.7% of sales as compared to $783 million and 43.9% respectively in the prior year.
+The increase in SG&A expenses was driven as projected by cost associated with regional buybacks and JV Consolidation, new store distribution at Kate Spade as well as a higher level of marketing at Coach.
+Our operating income totaled $402 million in the quarter as compared to $411 million in the prior year, while operating margin was 22.3% as compared to 23%, reflecting the higher level investment versus prior year.
+As projected, net interest expense was $13 million for the quarter as compared to $22 million in the prior year.
+Our effective tax rate was 20.3% as compared to 21% in the prior year's Q2; taken together, our EPS was $1.07 in the quarter, even with prior year.

 Now, moving to global distribution of brand: For Coach, we opened a net of two locations in the quarter.
 We opened 16 net new Kate Spade locations while acquiring 15 stores in Singapore and Malaysia, and for Stuart Weitzman, we opened seven new locations in Q2.

-Turning to our balance sheet in cash flows.
-At the end of second quarter, our cash and short-term investments were approximately 1.5 billion while our borrowings outstanding were 1.6 billion, consisting primarily of senior notes (ph).
-As previously discussed, the reduction in our debt position as compared to the prior year as of Q2 reflects the repayment of 1.1 billion in term loans in January of 2018.
+Turning to our balance sheet and cash flows.
+At the end of second quarter, our cash and short-term investments were approximately $1.5 billion while our borrowings outstanding were $1.6 billion, consisting primarily of senior notes.
+As previously discussed, the reduction in our debt position as compared to the prior year as of Q2 reflects the repayment of $1.1 billion in term loans in January of 2018.

 Now, turning to our capital allocation policy.
 Our long-term priorities remain unchanged.
 First, we will continue to invest in our brands in order to drive sustainable growth and value creation.
 Secondly, we will seek strategic acquisitions looking for great brands with opportunities for expansion, and finally, returning capital to shareholders with the focus on dividends.
 Overall, our strong balance sheet will support our growth initiatives while allowing us to maintain strategic flexibility.

 Now moving to our 2019 outlook.
-As noted in your press release in lot of our second quarter results and the uncertain global environment, we are revising our outlook for FY '19.
+As noted in our press release in light of our second quarter results and the uncertain global environment, we are revising our outlook for FY '19.
 Consistent with our prior practice, the following guidance is presented on a non-GAAP basis and replaces all previous guidance.

 Overall, we are projecting earnings per diluted share for the year in the range of $2.55 to $2.60.
 It is important to note that we continue to expect meaningful variability by quarter in the back half of the year.
-We are planning a higher level of SG&A growth in the third quarter based upon the timing of our reasonable buyback activity new store opening plans and our investments systems as well as the shift in case paid marketing spend Victor mentioned.
-While in Q4, we expect revenue growth to accelerate as we gain traction and Kate Spade and Stuart Weitzman enables us to drive leverage.
+We are planning a higher level of SG&A growth in the third quarter based upon the timing of our reasonable buyback activity, new store opening plans and our investments in systems as well as the shift in Kate Spade marketing spend Victor mentioned.
+While in Q4, we expect revenue growth to accelerate as we gain traction at Kate Spade and Stuart Weitzman enabling us to drive leverage.
 Therefore taken together, we would expect operating income and EPS to decline in the third quarter while increasing in Q4.

-Finally, turning to our fiscal year '19 directly operated distribution plans for brand which are unchanged.
+Finally, turning to our fiscal year '19 directly operated distribution plans by brand which are unchanged.
 For Coach, we continue to expect a modest net decrease in our store count in FY '19 due primarily to net closures in North America and Japan.
-For Kate Spade, we remain on track to grow the brands directly operated store base by 60 to 70 net new locations in FY '19.
+For Kate Spade, we remain on track to grow the brand's directly operated store base by 60 to 70 net new locations in FY '19.
 Specifically, we continue to project 40 to 50 net new door openings, notably in international markets where we see significant opportunity for growth.
-We've also added 21 locations to the acquisition to brand's perations in Singapore, Malaysia, and Australia.
+We've also added 21 locations through the acquisition ofbrand's operations in Singapore, Malaysia, and Australia.
 For Stuart Weitzman, we expect to open approximately 30 net new locations this fiscal year primarily in China.

 In closing, we are focused on balancing near term transitional challenges with our longer-term goals.
 We remain confident in the power of our brands, our multi-brand operating platform, and our targeted double-digit operating income and EPS growth outlook for FY '20.
 Importantly, we have a healthy balance sheet to support our strategic priorities and a strong team to drive results.
 I'd now like to open it up to Q&A.